bzhong/SSD-based-storage-system/README.md

 ## How to build and run

-Currently we provide only Mac version of code to quick start using Xcode.
-But still we provide all source code that you can use to build and run in Linux or Windows.
-The only cons is there is no configuration file and Makefile :(.
-Soon later we will provide such compile options.
+We provide both Linux and Mac version of code to quick start.
+You can use Makefile in root directory to build and run or you can load xcode project file to run it.

 ### Steps to build